UMD-CS-STICs/389Rfall18/README.md

     - Write-ups

 ## Grading
-Grades will be maintained on the CS Department <a href="https://grades.cs.umd.edu/">grades server</a>.
+Grades and assignments will be managed on the [ELMS/Canvas website](https://myelms.umd.edu/courses/1251976)

 You are responsible for all material discussed in lecture and posted on the class repository, including announcements, deadlines, policies, etc.